 Eligibility Criteria and Document Requirements for NSC

 While eligibility criteria for NSC simply require an investor to be a resident Indian without any age limit, the necessary documents to save in NSC must be noted.
 Also, the scheme does not outline age requirements as eligibility, thus allowing individuals from all age groups to benefit from the plan.
-Along with checking the NSC interest rate chart, investors should also check the documents listed below since their submission is vital to buy a National Savings Certificate.
+Along with checking the NSC interest rate chart, investors should also check the documents listed below since their submission is vital to buying a National Savings Certificate.

 - Fully filled-in NSC application form.